The Ultimate Guide to Credit ScoresEverything you should know about credit score.

 What’s worse than paying late?
 Completely ignoring your credit card bills.
 When you have an unpaid credit payment each month, you’re becoming one month closer to having your account charged off.

-When you have an account having charged off
+When you have an account written off

-When your account is sent to collections
+When your account is sent to a collections agency

 This happens when a creditor gives up trying to get paid for you so they hire a third-party to try and collect the payment for you.
 The creditors may send your account to collections before or after charging it off.

-When you’re defaulting on a loan
+When you default on a loan

 Similar to credit card charged off, a loan default shows that you have not fulfilled your end of the loan contract.

-When you are having your home foreclosed
+When you have your home foreclosed

 Are you getting behind your mortgage payments?
 This can lead to foreclosing your home.
 In turn, the late payments you make will only ruin your credit score and make it harder to get approved for future mortgages.

-When you are filing bankruptcy
+When you file for bankruptcy

 This is one of the most harmful for your credit score and this can devastate it as well.
 While this can be the last option you can have, it’s also a good idea to seek alternatives.
 For instance, you can have a consumer credit counseling.

-When you maxed out your credit cards
+When you max out your credit cards

 When you have high credit card balances